bradharms/xwintog/README.md

   obvious.
 For example, Firefox requires the string `--classname ^Navigator$` as the string, because Firefox will create multiple windows that all have "firefox" in the name, but the browser window itself is called "Navigator".

+- Many modern desktop apps have their own internal way of revealing existing windows when their associated CLI command is invoked, as is the case with the aforementioned Firefox.
+Such apps tend to have hidden background windows that will come up when searching for the app's name using xdotool search, but those background windows aren't the ones you probably want to reveal with xwintog, and trying to do so will often fail with X11 errors.
+The solution is to use xprop or xwinifo to find something unique in the name or class of the target window that distinguishes it from all the others, and use that in the window identification string or regex.

 ## See Also